inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Standard Competency and Basic Competency

-**Participant can be a workshop facilitator to teach Data collection and Data Analysis through OSM, QGIS, and InaSAFE in their respective region.**
+**Participant can be a workshop facilitator to teach Data collection and data analysis through OSM, QGIS, and InaSAFE in their respective region.**

-1. Mastering how to implement adult learning
+1. Mastering how to implement adult learning.
-2. Demonstrating basic teaching skills
+2. Demonstrating basic teaching skills.
-3. Practising Data Collection and Analysis through OSM, QGIS, and InaSAFE workshop
+3. Practising data collection and analysis through OSM, QGIS, and InaSAFE workshop.

 D. Curriculum Development
 =========================